zowe/docs-site/docs/user-guide/configure-uss.md

    Action: Create an OMVS segment with a UID.
    ```

-- When you access USS through SSH, you will see the following message:
+- When you access USS through SSH, the following message is thrown:

    ```
    Access denied with SSH